 Now that we’ve introduced you to StubHub and told you how to stay safe on it, let’s get to the big question: why would I want to use StubHub to buy or sell tickets online in the first place?
 We’ll lay out the cases for and against it, and then you can decide for yourself.

-A grand selection -- StubHub is one of the most popular online ticket trading portals, and includes tickets for sporting events, music concerts, comedy shows, theatre performances, and more.
-You're bound to find an event that you'll enjoy!
+A grand selection — StubHub is one of the most popular online ticket trading portals, and includes tickets for sporting events, music concerts, comedy shows, theater performances, and more.
+You’re bound to find an event that you’ll enjoy!

-Reliability can be iffy -- While many tickets listed on StubHub can be saved to your computer and printed shortly after buying them, some may have to be delivered by email or even courier service.
-This can make getting your tickets in hand iffy, especially if (in some cases) the seller doesn't have the tickets yet (e.g. they haven't officially gone on sale yet).
-Some StubHub alternatives, such as TicketsNow.com, avoid this problem by insisting that sellers have tickets in hand before listing them for sale.
+Reliability can be iffy — While many tickets listed on StubHub can be saved to your computer and printed shortly after buying them, some may have to be delivered by email or even courier service.
+This can make getting your tickets in hand iffy, especially if (in some cases) the seller doesn’t have the tickets yet (e.g. they haven’t officially gone on sale yet).
+Some StubHub alternatives avoid this problem by insisting that sellers have tickets in hand before listing them for sale.

 However, because StubHub is so easy to use, it may attract sellers who might not have a lot of business being sellers.
 People can list tickets for pretty much any price they want, and you can’t negotiate with them; you either take the tickets at their face value, or you shop around for a better deal.
 Also, some tickets may need to be delivered by email or courier service, in some cases because the seller doesn’t even have the tickets in hand yet.
 This can make getting your tickets reliably hit-and-miss, though you are covered by certain guarantees in this regard.
 To avoid this problem, always try to get your tickets through instant download if you can.